Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Proof of Theorems and

-\begin{remark} We mentioned in \cref{rmkExtensions} that \cref{TheoremA} holds over an arbitrary ground ring.
-However, the above proof of cohomological unitality breaks down because, as noted at the end of \cref{sscCOsetup}, it is really the $2$-pointed closed--open map $\tCO_\lambda$ that is known to be unital, and this is only known to coincide with $\CO_\lambda$ over a field.
-To prove that $\Theta$ is cohomologically unital over an arbitrary ring one can use the resemblance between $\rCC^*(\Fuk(X)_\lambda, \mf)$ and the $2$-pointed Hochschild complex to directly mimic the proof of unitality of the $\tCO_\lambda$ in \cite[Lemma 2.3]{SheridanFano}.
-We leave the details to the interested reader. \end{remark}
+\begin{Remark} We mentioned in Remark~\ref{rmkExtensions} that Theorem~\ref{TheoremA} holds over an arbitrary ground ring.
+However, the above proof of cohomological unitality breaks down because, as noted at the end of Section~\ref{sscCOsetup}, it is really the $2$-pointed closed-open map $\tCO_\lambda$ that is known to be unital, and this is only known to coincide with $\CO_\lambda$ over a field.
+To prove that $\Theta$ is cohomologically unital over an arbitrary ring, one can use the resemblance between $\rCC^*(\Fuk(X)_\lambda, \mf)$ and the $2$-pointed Hochschild complex to directly mimic the proof of unitality of the $\tCO_\lambda$ in \cite[Lemma~2.3]{SheridanFano}.
+We~leave the details to the interested reader. \end{Remark}